virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-The function returns the distance to the hit point from the `ro` and writes the normal of the box in `normal` vector;
+The function returns the distance to the hit point from the `ro` and writes the normal of the box to the `normal` vector;

-In the `main` function, same as with the plane, we find the intersection with the box and color it if there was a hit:
+In the `main` function, as with the plane, we find the intersection with the box and color it if there is a hit:
 ```glsl
 const vec3 BOX_DIMENSIONS = vec3( 0.75, 1.25, 0.75 );